samueleaton/sentry/README.md

 ## Contributing

 1. Fork it ( https://github.com/samueleaton/sentry/fork )
-2. Create your feature branch (git checkout -b feat/my-new-feature)
+2. Create your feature branch (git checkout -b feat-my-new-feature)
 3. Commit your changes (git commit -am 'Add some feature')
-4. Push to the branch (git push origin feat/my-new-feature)
+4. Push to the branch (git push origin feat-my-new-feature)
 5. Create a new Pull Request

 ## Contributors